ramaesshh/Git-TEST/README.md

-This the first successfull result of intializing a repositary from vscode
+This is the first successfull result of intializing a repositary from vscode